TeamRizu/outfox-wikijs/user-guide/games/gddm.md

 This mode simulates DTXMania, as there is more content for that simulator, and it follows a practice.
 There are _many_ forks of this project, so we spent some time with the community working out the features to add/discard from OutFox.

 The parser for this mode inherits a lot of the functionality of the `BMS` extended set, so OutFox by nature has a wider optional set of features due to this.
 One can also use `PMS`, or any other of the `BMS` derived parser features.
-We do not recommend this option if you want to keep your charts compatible with the orginal DTXMania of course!
+We do not recommend this option if you want to keep your charts compatible with the original DTXMania of course!

 _Written and Maintained with ♡ by Squirrel, with thanks to the DTXMania community; APPROVED, np\_sub and Furukon._